MichaelMackus/hsrl/README.md

 stack build
 ```

-If you would like the ability to run within a TTY enable the vty build flag:
+If you would like the ability to run within a TTY (terminal) enable the vty
-`stack build --flag hsrl:vty`.
+build flag: `stack build --flag hsrl:vty`.
+Unfortunately, I don't think the vty
+library supports windows so if you want to run in a terminal you will have to
+build on Mac or Linux.

 # Run